REMAP: Regularized Matching and Partial Alignment of Video Embeddings: Methodology

 \section{Methodology}

-Our goal in REALIGN is to align instructional videos in a way that preserves both semantic meaning and temporal structure, while staying robust to background noise and redundancy.
-To achieve this, we design a framework that extends optimal transport with partial matching, structural priors, and contrastive regularization.
-The following subsections describe how each component contributes to reliable procedural alignment and key-step discovery.
+REMAP aligns instructional videos while preserving semantic correspondence and temporal structure, and remains robust to background noise and redundancy.
+We achieve this by combining partial optimal transport, structural priors, and contrastive regularization into a single training objective.
+The following subsections describe the OT formulation and the regularizers used to obtain stable transport plans and reliable key-step discovery.